jczaja/test-openmp/README.md

 benchmarking (two not dependant FMA faster tan one). why? no chain dependency.

-It seems throughput of FMA is 0.5

-Memory object where allocated on heap to foul memory prefetchet

-Memory throughput test is done without fixing CPU clocks

-One thread cannot fully use memory throughput

 When GOMP_CPU_AFFINITY set then then all in one thread then memory throughput is very low as multithreading has to work on one core